angieas15/Data_Analyst_as/README.md

 This analysis investigates customer preferences regarding age, gender, and preferred sports to identify sales opportunities and optimize the product offering.

 **Canine Sports Accesories**
+Cost and profitability analysis for a canine sports accessories store, focused on evaluating contribution margins and the impact of discounts on 2022-2023 sales.
+Key insights were generated to optimize decision-making and improve profitability, displayed in an interactive Tableau dashboard. https://public.tableau.com/app/profile/angie.aragon.sogamoso/viz/Caninesportsaccesories/Dashboard1